Insure Salvage Car Nevada

 - Non-Repairable – If the vehicle has suffered from 100% damage, has been stripped or burned beyond anything that could be restored, then it will be listed as a non-repairable car.
 That means it cannot ever be used as a vehicle again.
 You can only sell for scrap or parts.

 - Flood – The state of Nevada has a separate category for cars that have been flooded.
 If the flood waters went higher than the door sill on the bottom of the vehicle, if it entered the passenger area, the trunk or under the hood and it has come in contact with anything electrical, then it is considered salvaged due to flood damage.

 All salvaged cars will have a specialty title that is actually orange in color.
 These vehicles can’t be driven legally until a rebuilt title has been issued.

 If the salvage car you have purchased is older than ten years old, then the state of Nevada does have special rules about this.
 The 65% rule doesn’t exactly apply in the same way.
 And if the damage is minor enough, then the vehicle still may not receive a salvage title.

 Repairing a Salvage Car

-When you have purchased your salvage car through an online auction, you will need to make repairs to it so that it can be deemed safe for driving.
+When you have purchased your salvage car through dealer or public online auction, you will need to make repairs to it so that it can be deemed safe for driving.
 If you go through all of the proper steps, then the Nevada DMV will issue a repair/restore title, which means you can register and insure the car.